A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Applications to a Canadian wildfire dataset

 \section{Applications to a Canadian wildfire dataset}

-Wildfires are among the most frequent natural disasters, causing severe socio-economic damages across the globe.
-The study of the distribution of wildfires and of their relationship with geographical and environmental factors is well established in the spatial statistics community, with recent contributions by \cite{JMS12,BGMMM20,KPDO23}, among the others.
-The existing literature highlights that the spread of wildfires is heavily influenced by certain meteorological conditions such as high temperatures, prolonged dry periods, and moderate-to-strong winds.
+The study of the distribution of wildfires and of their relationship with geographical and environmental factors is well established in the spatial statistics community.
+Recent contributions were provided by \cite{JMS12,BGMMM20,KPDO23}, among the others.
+The existing literature highlights that the spread of wildfires is heavily influenced by meteorological conditions such as high temperatures, prolonged dry periods, and moderate-to-strong winds.

-In this section, we present an application of the proposed methods to a Canadian wildfire dataset.
+In this section, we present an application to a Canadian wildfire dataset.
 Canada maintains an advanced wildfire monitoring system, and detailed daily data spanning the last two decades is publicly available at the Canadian Wildland Fire Information System website (\url{http://cwfis.cfs.nrcan.gc.ca/home}), comprising the geographical coordinates of the hotspots and complete environmental information.
 For our analysis, we extracted from this large dataset annual recordings from 2004 to 2022 of the locations of the wildfires over the month of June (which corresponds to the peak activity in Canada, cf.~\cite{BGMMM20}), alongside coordinate-wise monthly average temperatures, precipitation levels and wind speeds.
 We focused on a few selected provinces, specifically Ontario, in the eastern part of Canada, Saskatchewan, in the central region, and British Columbia, on the Western coast.
 Here, we present the results for Ontario, deferring the rest of the analysis to Section \ref{Sec:MoreRealData} of the Supplement.